 Using the iCalendar feed (most popular calendar applications such as Apple’s iCal, Google Calendar, and Microsoft Outlook use the iCalendar format) you can send your meal plan to other calendar applications.
-In other words, you can see your Plan to Eat Meal Plan on your phone, tablet, or in whatever desktop calendar software you are already using.
+This means, you can see your Plan to Eat Meal Plan on your phone, tablet, or in whatever desktop calendar software you are already using.

 How to set up the calendar feeds: